MrFums/Valbot/README.md

 Valorant Deathmatch XP Bot

-Code may be slightly unoptimized.
-If you think you can improve it, please make a pull request.

 ONLY WORKS ON WINDOWS 10!

 If you want a very good battlepass tracker for Act III in Excel, [download this](https://cdn.discordapp.com/attachments/655191989305737256/770803460038983701/Valorant20Battlepass20Tracker20-20E1A3.xlsx).
 (I didn't make it).